TERREMEMBER/znbase/docs/content/latest/secure/_index.md

         <div class="title">Encryption at rest</div>
       </div>
       <div class="body">
-          Enable encryption at rest in YugabyteDB (using TLS) to secure and protect data on disk.
+          Enable encryption at rest in ZNbaseDB (using TLS) to secure and protect data on disk.
       </div>
     </a>
   </div>